Ah, Biblical submission. Obedience. Whatever you want to call it.

 1 Peter 3 –

 “Wives, in the same way be submissive to your husbands ”

 Ouch.
-Upon casual glace, it looks like the odds are against us.
+Upon casual glace, it looks like the odds are against us, Women.
 That might even make some of us angry.
 They don’t make me angry, because I am able to read them in context.
 I’m not angry because I am able to see that “submitting” and “obeying” are not synonymous and NONE of those commandments say to “OBEY”.

 There is a mention of “obey” later in 1 Peter 3 – so let’s look at that.